The-Foreigners/The-Foreigners.github.io/objectives.md

 - Resolve mysterious happenings in Orlane, see letters from Ailla.
   - Establish a base camp.
   - People are being altered, changelings can be identified by fang bites on the neck.
-    - Are the dead altered
+    - Are the dead altered?
-  - Determine cause of death: Medicine, Detect Magic, Poison & Disease, Evil.
+  - Determine cause of death and alteration: Medicine, Detect Magic, Poison & Disease, Evil.
     - Attempt to find Ailla's body.

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.